 - (a) In lieu of section 5(a)(2) of the Basic Provisions, you may elect to insure all or a portion of your insurable colonies in the county. - (b) In lieu of section 5(b) of the Basic Provisions, you will have only one dollar amount of protection per colony for the county while the amount of premium and indemnity will be calculated separately for each unit. - (c) In lieu of section 5(c) of the Basic Provisions: - (1) The insured colonies are only those insurable colonies, located in the county listed on your accepted application, reported on or before the colony reporting date that you elect to insure; and - (2) The same colonies cannot be insured under more than one plan of insurance or in more than one state during the crop year.
 For example, if you have 1,000 insurable colonies and you elect to insure 500 colonies under these Crop Provisions in Ochiltree County, Texas; those same colonies cannot be insured in any other state or county or under any other plan of insurance during the crop year.
-However, the other 500 colonies can be insured in another county or state, or under another plan of insurance, if available. - (d) For the purposes of 5(d) of the Basic Provisions, separate points of reference must
+However, the other 500 colonies can be insured in another county or state, or under another plan of insurance, if available. - (d) For the purposes of section 5(d) of the Basic Provisions, separate points of reference must

-- be established in a grid for the insured colony locations instead of by type and practice. - (e) In addition to section 5(d) of the Basic Provisions, insured colonies must be allocated to more than one index interval for each grid ID and share.
-The maximum or minimum percentage of insured colonies allowed in any one index interval, by grid ID and share, is specified in the Special Provisions. - (f) An insured may select any index interval provided in the Special Provisions; however, no month can be included in more than one selected index interval.
-For example: If an insured selects an index interval that contains the months of April, May and June, the producer cannot select any other index interval offered that contains any of these same months. - (g) Sections 5(e)(2), 5(e)(3), and 5(e)(4) of the Basic Provisions are not applicable.
+- be established in a grid for the insured colony locations instead of by type and practice. - (e) In addition to section 5(d) of the Basic Provisions, insured colonies may be allocated to more than one index interval for each grid ID and share.
+The minimum percentage of insured colonies allowed in any one index interval, by grid ID and share, is specified in the Special Provisions. - (f) An insured may select any index interval provided in the Special Provisions; however, no month can be included in more than one selected index interval for each grid ID and share in the county.
+For example: If an insured selects an index interval that contains the months of April, May and June, the producer cannot select any other index interval offered that contains any of these same months for the same grid ID and share in the county. - (g) Sections 5(e)(2), 5(e)(3), and 5(e)(4) of the Basic Provisions are not applicable.